1. Czone

 Headteacher reporting template [58.3 KB] [docx]

-There are two strategic bodies which oversee improvements to education settings in East Sussex.
+There are three strategic bodies which oversee improvements to education settings in East Sussex.

 • The Primary Board oversees early years providers and primary schools.